sunilcostacloud/pnpm-microfrontend-template/readme.md

 create a new microfrontend from scratch

-If pnpm is not installed globally then copy and paste the below command in cmd npm install -g pnpm
+If pnpm is not installed globally then copy and paste the below command in cmd: npm install -g pnpm

-to check the version of pnpm type the following in cmd : pnpm -v
+to check the version of pnpm type the following in cmd: pnpm -v

 pnpm init